Łopiennik GórnyBorough of Łopiennik, Krasnystaw District, Lubelskie Voivodship

-Everything points out to the fact that the same event is described in the execution card from 1969 (from the archives of the District Commission for Investigation of Hitlerite Crimes in Lublin): “In the autumn of 1942 or in the spring of 1943 Germans arrived in the village of Kolonia Łopiennik Dolny and in an underground dungeon within the current borders of the Forest Inspectorate they found Polish citizens of Jewish nationality, merchants of unknown names and unknown age, including one man, one woman and three children.
+Everything points out to the fact that the same event is described in the execution card from 1969 (from the archives of Lublin Regional Commission for the Examination of German Crimes in Poland : “In the autumn of 1942 or in the spring of 1943 the Germans arrived in the village of Kolonia Łopiennik Dolny and in an underground dungeon within the current borders of the Forest Inspectorate they found Polish citizens of Jewish nationality, merchants of unknown names and unknown age, including one man, one woman and three children.
 They walked them out of the dungeon and shot on site.
 It happened in the afternoon.”
 (IPN Lu 501/31 p.
 111, 111v)

 Unfortunately, we were unable to establish an approximate location of the murdered family’s place of burial.